ManuelPeinado/FadingActionBar/README.md

 FadingActionBar is a library which implements the cool fading action bar effect that can be seen in the new Play Music app.

-This library uses the techniques outlined by Cyril Mottier in [a recent blog post][1].
+This library uses the techniques outlined by Cyril Mottier in [a popular blog post][1].

-For reasons of backwards compatibility this library relies on ActionBarSherlock.
-If your app uses the native action bar, there is [a fork][2] for you.
+The three most commonly used action bar implementations are supported: stock (API 11+), ActionBarCompat and ActionBarSherlock.

-![Example Image][3]
+![Example Image][2]

 Try out the sample application: